 “Contractor Technology” means the Licensed Programs and any improvements, modifications, Enhancements thereto or Derivative Works thereof, including but not limited to Enhancements thereto, and Documentation and any other works of authorship, materials, information created by Contractor or its Subcontractors prior to or independently of the performance of the services hereunder including improvements, modifications, Enhancements thereto or Derivative Works thereof, or created by Contractor or its Subcontractors as a general consulting tool for their use in performing the services hereunder, plus any modifications or Enhancements thereto and Derivative Works based thereon.

 “Contractor Testing” means the test of the Licensed Programs, Third Party Software, and Deliverables to be conducted by Contractor, to demonstrate that the applicable Phase of the BAS System and the BAS System as installed on the Equipment at the Government Cloud Services Subcontractor hosting facilities or PEBA Premises, conform to the application System Specifications in all material respects, as further described in the Solicitation.

+“Customer” means the South Carolina Public Employee Benefit Authority.

 “Customizations” means the source code and object code of any modification or addition to the Base Programs required for the BAS System to comply with the System Specifications or to implement an Enhancement.